Trash and Recycling

 1. Hazardous Household Waste

 Chemicals, detergents, petroleum products, pesticides, herbicides, and fertilizers are stormwater pollutants.
 The Tarrant County Environmental Collection Center Program (TCECCP) provides safe disposal of household hazardous waste and chemicals.
-This service is FREE to residents of participating cities (including Kennedale).
 The TCECCP is for residential waste disposal and recycling only.
 Commercial, business or industrial waste cannot be accepted under Texas regulations.
 Please visit their website before visiting to learn what the center accepts and the proper way to drop off your items.

 Proof of residency (current water bill or valid Driver’s License) is required.
 Kennedale residents MUST obtain a voucher prior to using the center.
 Effective October 1st, 2023, the City of Fort Worth's has put in place new rates for customer drop-offs at the Tarrant County Environmental Collection Center.
 The cost is now $90.00 per visit.
 To keep costs low for Kennedale residents, The City of Kennedale will continue cover the majority of this cost, at $50.00, with remaining $40.00 due at the time of purchase and pick-up of the voucher by customers.
 To obtain a voucher, please contact: